-- a) Perform all duties and exercise all powers granted to it by the rules of the Board of Regents and the regulations of the Commissioner of Education. - b) Prescribe regulations and by-laws necessary for the effective conduct of all proceedings which include general management, operation, control of and discipline in the schools, and all other educational, social or recreational activities, and other interests under its charge or direction. - c) Establish and maintain such free schools for children and adults as the Board shall deem necessary to meet the demands of the District. - d) May maintain public libraries, and shall establish and equip playgrounds and recreation centers on District property. - e) Authorize the general courses of study which shall be given in the schools and shall approve the content of such courses before they become operative. - f) Determine where each pupil will attend, determine textbooks to be used, and regulate the admission and grade placement of pupils. - g) Create, maintain or abolish such positions and divisions as in its judgment may be necessary for the proper and efficient administration and management of its schools. - h) Prescribe rules and regulations for the care, control and safekeeping of all school property. - i) Provide all equipment, books, furniture, and supplies for the proper and efficient management of all schools. - j) In its discretion, conduct, authorize and maintain extra classroom activities.
-Prescribe rules and regulations to govern moneys received or derived from carrying on extra classroom activities. - k) Provide transportation, home teaching or special classes for students with disabilities and delinquent children in accordance with law and regulation, irrespective of the school they legally attend. - l) Call special elections when deemed necessary and give public notice of special or annual elections. - m) Appoint a School District Clerk who shall also be clerk of the Board of Education, and a School District Treasurer. - n) Visit the physical plant once a year and report at the next regular meeting of the Board of Education on the conditions thereof. - o) Visit each school in session and report at the next regular meeting of the Board of Education on the educational program.
+a) Perform all duties and exercise all powers granted to it by the rules of the Board of Regents and the regulations of the Commissioner of Education.

+b) Prescribe regulations and by-laws necessary to the effective conduct of all proceedings which include general management, operation, control and discipline of the schools, and all other educational, social or recreational activities and other interests under its charge or direction.

+c) Establish and maintain such free schools for children and adults as such board shall deem necessary to meet the demands of the District.

+d) May maintain public libraries, and shall establish and equip such playgrounds and recreation centers as they deem proper.

+e) Authorize the general courses of study which shall be given in the schools and shall approve the content of such courses before they become operative.

+f) Determine where each pupil will attend, determine textbooks to be used, and regulate the admission and grade placement of pupils.

+g) Create, maintain or abolish such positions and divisions as in its judgment may be necessary for the proper and efficient administration and management of its schools.

+h) Prescribe rules and regulations for the care, control and safekeeping of all school property.

+i) Provide all equipment, books, furniture, and supplies for the proper and efficient management of all schools.

+j) In its discretion, conduct, authorize and maintain such extra classroom activities, including the operation of cafeterias for pupils and teachers, as the Board from time to time shall deem proper.
+Prescribe rules and regulations to govern moneys received or derived from carrying on extra classroom activities.

+k) Provide transportation, home teaching or special classes for students with disabilities and delinquent children in accordance with law and regulation, irrespective of the school they legally attend.

+1) Call special elections of the qualified voters of the District when deemed necessary and shall give notice of special or annual elections to such voter.

+m) Appoint a School District Clerk who shall also be clerk of the Board of Education, and a School District Treasurer.

+n) Visit the physical plant once a year and report at the next regular meeting of the Board of Education on the conditions thereof.

+o) Visit each school in session and report at the next regular meeting of the Board of Education on the educational program.